einar-hjortdal/peony/INFO.md

 B2B customers may need custom prices: a `price_list` allows to assign prices and taxes to `product_variant` that modify or override their regional price and tax settings.

-Price rules are used to create discounts and volume pricing.
+`price_list` are used to set volume pricing: prices only valid when a specific number of variants is placed in a cart.

-Volume pricing are prices only valid when a specific number of variants is placed in a cart.
+`price_rule` are used to create discounts.

 ### `product`, `product_variant`, `inventory_item` and `inventory_level`